mattermost/docs/source/install/trouble_mysql.rst

 the ``/opt/mattermost/bin`` directory and issuing the command:
 ``sudo -u mattermost ./platform``.

-The User Password
+The user password
 -----------------

-Mattermost will fail if you use an incorrect password for ``mmuser``.
+Mattermost will fail if you use an incorrect password for *mmuser*.
 An incorrect password displays an error message such as the following:

  ::